This page is an excerpt from

 Write a review

-Let us first examine the parallel between the male Child of the Woman and “the rest of her offspring, who observe the commandments of God and adhere to the testimony of Jesus”, against whom the Dragon thrown down on earth makes war (Rev 12:13-17).
-This way, the time shift will also clarify: a rest implies that there is another part belonging, together with the rest, to an entire group.
-This group constitutes all the children of the Woman, of which only the male Child and the rest of her offspring are mentioned.
-This is why the other part is the male child, although one person against a multitude seems to be an unbalanced distribution.
+To answer these questions, let us first examine the parallel between the male Child of the Woman and “the rest of her offspring, who observe the commandments of God and adhere to the testimony of Jesus”, against whom the Dragon thrown down on earth makes war (Rev 12:13-17).
+This way, the time shift will clarify: a rest implies that there is another part belonging, together with the rest, to an entire group.
+This group constitutes all the children of the Woman, of whom only the male Child and the rest of her offspring are mentioned.
+This is why the other part of the offspring is the male child, although one person against a multitude seems to be an unbalanced distribution.
 There is however a fundamental difference between Jesus and the rest of his spiritual brothers and sisters, even if they are all Saints.

-Since Revelation 12:17 refers to the last Saints (see The last Saints), this passage describes a future time, like the preceding chapters.
-The description of the birth of the Messiah, which in fact belongs to the past, consequently has nothing to do with this historical context and solely serves to determine the identity of the Woman and especially to draw a parallel between Jesus’ birth and that of the rest of her offspring.
+Since Revelation 12:17 refers to the last Saints (see here), this passage describes a future time, like the preceding chapters.
+The description of the birth of the Messiah, which in fact belongs to the past, consequently has nothing to do with this historical context and only serves to determine the identity of the Woman and especially to draw a parallel between Jesus’ birth and that of the rest of her offspring.
 This is the same principle we have already met in Isa 66:7-8, where the daughter of Zion indicates the same parallel: “...before her pain come upon her she was delivered of a son. [...]
 For as soon as Zion was in labor she brought forth her sons.”
-This parallel can only be based on the common denominator of the first three typical phases, that is to say on apparition / arrival of the Spirit / growth (see Apparition and Spirit).
+This parallel is based on the first three typical phases, that is, on apparition / arrival of the Spirit / growth, of both the live cycles of Jesus in the past and the last Saints in the future.

 Furthermore, the sacrifice of Christ, who has defeated Satan, and that of the last Saints, who will defeat him again, make part of the same parallel (Rev 12:7-12).
-As we know, the crucifixion constitutes the phase of sin (see The life of Jesus Christ).
+As seen in The life of Jesus Christ, the crucifixion constitutes the phase of sin.
 This is why the sacrifice of the last Saints constitutes the same phase.
-As for the phase of judgment, this is the return of Christ on earth with his celestial army exterminating the beast and his followers (Rev 19:11-21) as a consequence of their persecution of the Church and the last Saints (Rev 20:4) (see also The overlapping of the phases).
+As for the phase of judgment, this is the return of Christ on earth with his celestial army exterminating the beast and his followers (Rev 19:11-21) as a consequence of their persecution of the Church and the last Saints (Rev 20:4).
 Their revival will also be similar to that of Christ, for they will be resuscitated like him, that is, earlier than the rest of mankind at the first resurrection (Rev 20:4-6).

-The numerous Marian apparitions, which have already taken place in the past centuries and accumulate in our time, are prefigurations of the last apparition referred to by Revelation 12:1, just as the last tribulation is prefigured numerous times in the past (see here).
-There is a very important Marian apparition in Medjugorje (Bosnia) starting in 1981 and continuing to this day (see www.medjugorje.org or www.medjugorje.com).
+The numerous Marian apparitions, which have already taken place in the past centuries and accumulate in our time, are prefigurations of the last apparition referred to by Revelation 12:1, just as the end-time tribulation is prefigured numerous times in the past (see here).
+There is a Marian apparition in Medjugorje (Bosnia), which could be the last one.
+It began in 1981 and continues to this day on the basis of monthly messages consisting in admonitions to a humanity living in sin with insistent appeals to conversion.
 In her message of May 2, 1982, the Virgin Mary announced there:

 I have come to call the world to conversion for the last time.
 Afterwards, I will not appear any more on this earth.

 She also predicted a punishment of the world in the form of seven distinct events, growing in gravity and preceded by three warnings that will serve for conversion.
-The visionaries are the only ones who know what exactly will happen.
-They will reveal these ten events three days before their achievement.
+This calls to mind one of the three-times-seven apocalyptic events, that is, the seven seals (Rev 5-7), the seven trumpets (Rev 8-11) or the seven cups (Rev 16).
+The visionaries are the only ones who know what exactly will happen and will reveal these ten events three days before their achievement.

-So one should not underestimate the apparitions at Medjugorje.
-They will not last eternally and represent a time of grace in the middle of disorder.
+One should not underestimate Mary’s apparitions because they will not last eternally and represent a time of grace in the middle of disorder.
 If one does not profit from this time and gives way to doubt, one acts as Sarah and Zechariah, who doubted the persons appearing to them.
 If one accepts them though, one acts precisely as Mary, who replied to Gabriel with perfect confidence: “I am the servant of the Lord, let it be with me as you say” (Lk 1:38).
+So let us be like Mary and take her as model to imitate.

 Robert Faricy / Lucy Rooney, Mary Queen of Peace: Is the Mother of God Appearing in Medjugorje?, 1985.